Distance: 29-mile loop

 Elevation gain: 2670 ft

 This ride may not be for everyone.
-It’s a rough and tough little loop with one hard climb, pavement that is consistently poor, a descent so steep you have to brake constantly, and 15 miles of shoulder riding.
-It’s more work than the elevation numbers suggest, because most of the 2670 ft of gain is in one 3-mile climb, and the lone descent is so jarring that it beats you up.
+It’s a rough and tough little loop with one hard climb, pavement that is often poor, a descent so steep you have to brake constantly, and 15 miles of shoulder riding.
+It’s more work than the elevation numbers suggest, because most of the 2670 ft of gain is in one 3-mile climb (9-12%).
 Still, it has its merits.
-The back road half is often beautifully wooded, the isolation is remarkable (on my last ride, a lovely midday in August, I saw one human being of any sort from the beginning of Shotgun Creek Road to Brush Creek Road), and even the shoulder riding is through lovely scenery.
-At points the road is so narrow and the solitude so extreme that you’re as close to trail hiking as you can get on a road bike.
-So it’s a ride where it’s less about the riding and more about being in this extraordinary place.
+The back road half (the half that isn’t highway) is often beautifully wooded, the isolation is remarkable (I average seeing one human being from the beginning of Shotgun Creek Road to Brush Creek Road), and even the highway shoulder riding is through lovely scenery.
 It’s a good ride for a gravel bike, because the fat tires will smooth out the road surface and the disc brakes will make the descent less stressful.

 Navigation is in one sense easy, because there are few ways to go wrong, but in another sense challenging because there’s no cell service (so no Googlemaps) and several unmarked forks, and many of the roads are unnamed or confusingly named on maps.
 So I’m going to be particularly specific about directions.
 Of all the maps I’ve seen, RidewithGPS is by far the clearest as to road names, and I’ll be referring to it in my ride directions.

-The Shotgun Creek area is a hotbed of OHV recreation.
+The Shotgun Creek area is apparently a hotbed of OHV recreation.
 You’ll see signs and staging areas from the beginning of Shotgun Creek Rd. all the way to the Seely Creek Rd. summit, including signs reading “Watch for OHV traffic on the road.”
-I have done this ride twice and never seen an OHV, perhaps because the area is closed to OHV’s during times of high fire danger.
-If you’re doing this ride any time but late summer, I’d find out if the OHV’s are active first.
+I have done this ride often (always in August) and have never seen an OHV, perhaps because the area is closed to OHV’s during times of high fire danger.
+If you’re doing this ride any time other than late summer, I suggest you find out if the OHV’s are active first.
 There’s a ranger station in Marcola that can tell you.
+Dylan in the comments below says the area is also a mecca for hikers (at least in February)—these too I have never seen.

 I continue to wonder if the ride would be better counter-clockwise.
-RidewithGPS says the big climb is even steeper that way, but there would be two benefits: you’d be experiencing the best of the woods at a slower speed, so you could appreciate them more; and you’d have the swimming hole at the Rec Area nearly at the end of the ride, when you could use it.
+RidewithGPS says the big climb is slightly steeper that way (to 13%), but there would be two benefits: you’d be experiencing the best of the woods at a slower speed, so you could appreciate them more; and you’d have the swimming hole at the Rec Area nearly at the end of the ride, when you could use it.

 Park in the small village of Marcola, your one and only place to provision on the ride.
 This gives you about 5 miles of nearly flat riding before the road turns up.
 There is a nice parking lot at the Marcola Community Market, visible from the main road.
-There is almost nowhere to park between Marcola and Shotgun Creek Rd. because Marcola Rd. is on a levee with a drop-off on both sides.
-You can park at the Shotgun Creek Rd. turn-off if you’re trying to minimize miles.
+There is almost nowhere to park between Marcola and Shotgun Creek Rd. because Marcola Rd. is on a levee with a ditch on both sides.

-Ride north on Marcola Rd., a manicured and fairly busy two-lane road with typically charming Oregon farm-country scenery—what I call PPO (Perfectly Pleasant Oregon) riding.
+Ride north on Marcola Rd., a manicured and fairly busy two-lane road with typically PPO (Perfectly Pleasant Oregon) riding.
 Check out the Earnest covered bridge, on your immediate R on wonderfully named Paschelke Rd (the bridge is misspelled and mislocated on the Lane County Bicycle Map).

 Just past the gravel pit, a glimpse of where you came from.
 That’s our road in center.
 Note inevitable Oregon clear-cutting.